Skip to content

 Yes, it is “new” because we are asking for funds to be dedicated in a new way, but your tax millage rates will not increase beyond the current millages you will pay this year.
 This is NOT an increase in the tax rate.
 The proposal is to continue collecting property millage that is already in place from bonds that are being paid off and use that money for other needs in the school district.

 In short, you will pay the same property tax rate you pay now.
-But instead of money rolling off after the bonds are paid each year, any leftover funds will go into teacher pay, technology, and school maintenance, in that order.
+But instead of money rolling off after the bonds are paid each year, any leftover funds will go into employee compensation.

 Yes.
 Since 2003, the School Board has adjusted the millage rates down overall to 85% of the original millage rates.
 In 2003, Zachary Community School District residents had millage rates of 79.2 mills assessed for schools; in 2025, millage rates are at 67.2 overall.
 The 24-mill proposition is part of those 67.2 mills.

-The ballot will have a proposition explaining the rededication of 24 mills (the exact rate currently levied for bonds) for the stated purposes (employee salaries, technology, facilities).
+The ballot will have a proposition explaining the rededication of 24 mills (based on last year’s millage rates) for the stated purpose of employee compensation.
 It will mention the duration of the rededication and that it does not increase the millage rate.
 The wording can be a bit technical, which is required by law.
-The ballot will phrase the proposition as a question, essentially asking if you support allowing the school board to use the existing mills for the purposes of staff salaries, technology advancements and building maintenance.
+The ballot will phrase the proposition as a question, essentially asking if you support allowing the school board to use the existing mills for the purposes of employee compensation.

 Voting “yes” means you agree to this proposed way of adjusting tax dollars so the community can provide additional support to the school district.
 Voting “no” means you do not want to give more money to the school district.